rooklift/gofish/README.md

 This whole project grew fairly organically.
 While I do use it for my own projects, it remains a fairly disorganised and confusing mess, not *really* suitable for general use.
 Also, I made a number of design mistakes at the time, which became obvious later.
 As a result, my later [sgf library](https://github.com/rooklift/sgf) in Golang is much better than it would have been.

-I'm not very happy with the state of the original Gofish, and have started a new version, [Gofish2](https://github.com/rooklift/gofish2).
-No promises that it will ever be finished.
+But I'm not very happy with the state of the original Gofish, and have started a new version, [Gofish2](https://github.com/rooklift/gofish2).

 ## Example library usage